Rel-incode/CristianaSantos/index.md

 Previously, I was a lawyer and worked as legal adviser and lecturer at the [Portuguese Consumer Protection Organization-DECO](https://www.deco.proteste.pt/).

 ### Research Profile
 The goal of my research is to make legal information structured and actionable for **legal compliance**, for models and tools.
 I extract legal requirements from legal sources.
 With this domain knowledge, I collaborate with computer scientists to both identify the technical requirements for a concrete technology, and to build ontologies.
-I am passionate about privacy and consumer protection and motivated to inform policy-makers on gaps between law & tech through ground work research.
+I am passionate about privacy and consumer protection and motivated to inform policy-makers on gaps between law & tech through ground analytical research.

 ### Recent News